geekhunger/fopsy/README.md

 # fops

 Lightweight wrappers around synchchronous file operations in NodeJS.
-Currently, there are only five operations available:
+Currently, only these operations are available:

 - **`mkfolder(path)`** creates a folder recursevly
-- **`mkfile(path, content, permissions = 0o744)`** creates a file recursevly and sets its permissions
+- **`mkfile(path, content, action = "w", mode = 0o744)`** creates a file recursevly and sets its permissions
 - **`rmfolder(path)` and `rmfile(path)`** deletes a folder or a file recursevly
 - **`catfile(path, encoding = "base64")`** reads a file and returns its content as specified by encoding parameter